Thinking of Buying a Total Station? This article should help you decide which total station is for you.

 If you are considering the basic non-reflectorless Total Station, then choosing any brand of Total Station would be fine.
 A more important consideration for the basic Total Station is the support available once you have bought the Total Station.
 As you start using the Total Station you may well have lots of questions about how to use it or how to do things better and the support and knowledge of your local dealer or supplier will be very valuable.

-If you are buying the more expensive Total Stations, like a Robotic Total Station, then it would be best to go for one of the leading manufacturers like Leica, Topcon or Trimble.
+If you are looking at buying a Total Station that is at the higher end of the market, like a Robotic Total Station, then it would be best to go for one of the leading manufacturers like Leica, Topcon or Trimble.
 But when considering choosing which manufacturer to choose consideration should be given to which desktop software you prefer.
 This is because the type and amount of data that you will be using will be significant and choosing the right software and manufacturer will greatly improve your efficiency.
 Leica don’t seem to have their own software like Trimble and Topcon, so you are left with third party solutions like LSS or N4CE.
 Trimble have either their Business Centre Software or TerraModel.
 Topcon have their Magnet Office software which has been developed over the years from CivilCad to SurveyMaster and now to Magnet Office.
 You should try out the numerous software that is available, most companies will offer a free trial of their software, and find one that suits your work flow.

 Over the years I have tried all of the software and have found one I like and that I can use proficiently now, but I have also found ones that I hated and couldn’t get on with.
 It is all down to personal preference, but it will make a huge difference to your performance and ability to work the more advanced Total Stations.
 It is an important part on choosing a brand of Total Station as the benefits of having the right CAD software and Total Station for you are huge.

-What are the important factors when choosing a Total Station?
+What are the important factors when buying a Total Station?

 Accuracy is the most important consideration for purchasing a Total Station.
 Your decision will be based on the type of work you will be using it for and the distances over which you will be measuring.
 Look at the table above, Total Station Potential Errors at Specific Distances, and use it to check that you are going to be able to use it get the accuracy you need.
 Think of it this way, if the point I need to mark out or record needs to be within 5mm of the required position and I am 500m away then a Total Station of either 10- or 5-seconds accuracy would not be accurate enough for this task.